 Note: This post contains affiliate links.

-Now, I know when it comes to cooking all throughout the summertime and well into football, barbecue and grill marks on proteins are all the rage.
-However, I’m sorry to say, but with a heat index climbing 100° in Texas, you are guaranteed a zero percent chance of finding me outdoors, next to an iron fire box full of burning hot coals.
+Now, I know when it comes to cooking all throughout the summertime and well into football season, barbecue and grill marks on proteins are all the rage.
+However, I’m sorry to say, but with a heat index climbing up to 100° in Texas, you are guaranteed a zero percent chance of finding me outdoors, next to an iron firebox full of burning hot coals.

 WHAT ARE COUNTRY STYLE PORK RIBS